gingerbeardman/gingerbeardman.github.io/_posts/2021-05-06-pixel-perfect-retro-gaming-in-480p.md

 * Systems using SCART output
 * Systems using Composite output

+An example scaler that can take SCART/Composite to VGA would be the [GBS-Control](https://github.com/ramapcsx2/gbs-control).

 ## Deinterlacing quality

 To improve deinterlacing for 480i content (eg. PS2) you might consider using a scaler that has motion adaptive deinterlacing and good 480p output, such as [GBS-Control](https://github.com/ramapcsx2/gbs-control).